 San Francisco, CA, USA

-The Breakthroughs in Healthcare Diversity Symposium is a leading collaborative symposium for patients, patient groups, clinicians, researchers, technologists, healthcare and life science executives, and diversity and inclusion advocates to discuss diversity and inclusion in healthcare.
-The symposium brings these groups together in a collaborative forum to create networks, discuss best practices, and exchange new ideas related to making healthcare more diverse, with a specific focus on understanding how to serve underserved patient groups, including racial and ethnic minorities, women, and the LGBT community.
-The symposium will also focus on in helping provider, pharma, and other organizations who serve patients with the latest ideas and insights on how these organizations can become more diverse and inclusive in order to best understand the unique and diverse needs of the patients they serve.
+The Breakthroughs in Healthcare Equity Symposium is a leading collaborative symposium for patients, patient groups, clinicians, researchers, technologists, healthcare and life science executives, and diversity and inclusion advocates to discuss equity in healthcare.
+The symposium brings these groups together in a collaborative forum to create networks, discuss best practices, and exchange new ideas related to making healthcare more equitable, with a specific focus on understanding how to serve underserved patient groups, including racial and ethnic minorities, women, and the LGBT community.
+The symposium will also focus on helping provider, pharma, and other organizations who serve patients with the latest ideas and insights on how these organizations can become more equitable in order to best understand the unique and diverse needs of the patients they serve.
 Attendees will learn the newest insights and ideas, discuss practical solutions, and meet industry and marketplace colleagues.

 a leading educational symposium on patient-centered health outcomes and diversity in the treatment of diverse patient populations that include the LGBT community, women, racial and ethnic minorities, and individuals of low socioeconomic status

-new knowledge and ideas on the crucial role technology plays in making healthcare more diverse and how technology firms are innovating healthcare delivery
+new knowledge and ideas on the crucial role technology plays in making healthcare more equitable and how technology firms are innovating healthcare delivery

 best practices for recruiting, retaining, and promoting a diverse workforce, from entry-level to C-Suite and boardrooms